 It’s important to change down through all the gears as you slow down or stop.
 This way, you have enough power to accelerate quickly if you need to.

 Make sure you are going slow enough when you change into a lower gear.
 If you are going too fast, the motorcycle will lurch and the rear wheel may lock up.
 This is more likely to happen when you are:

 Under these conditions, you may need to use the brakes in order to slow down enough to change down safely.

-It’s best to change gears before entering a turn, because a sudden change in power to the rear wheel can cause it to lock or spin, resulting in a skid.
+It’s best to change gears before entering a turn, because a sudden change in power to the rear wheel can cause it to lock or spin, causing a skid.

-It is more difficult to get the motorcycle moving uphill than it is on flat ground.
-There is always a danger of rolling backwards into someone behind you.
+It’s more difficult to get a motorcycle moving uphill than on flat ground.
+There’s always a danger of rolling backwards into something behind you.

 When starting on a hill: